codeleg/studying-githowto/00Screenshots/00ScreenShotReadME.md

     • Commit Hashes: Each commit has a unique identifier (hash) that can be used to reference specific changes.
 Overall, this session involves navigating to a directory, listing its contents, and reviewing the commit history of a Git repository.

-32. ScreenShot
+32. ScreenShot :
-1. Change Directory
+1.Change Directory
     • Command: cd home
     • Explanation: This command changes the current working directory to the home directory within the specified path.
-2. List Remote Repositories
+2.List Remote Repositories
     • Command: git remote
     • Explanation: This command lists the remote repositories associated with the local Git repository.
 The output shows:
         ◦ origin: This is the default name for the remote repository.
-3. Show Remote Repository Details
+3.Show Remote Repository Details
     • Command: git remote show origin
     • Explanation: This command provides detailed information about the remote repository named origin.
 The output includes:
         ◦ Fetch URL: D:/MASAÜSTÜ/githowto/repositories/work - This is the URL from which the repository can be fetched.